legesher/legesher/docs/glossary.md

 `in`: used to test if a sequence (list, tuple, string, etc.) contains a value.
 It returns `TRUE` if the value is present.
 Its secondary use is to traverse through a sequence in a `for` loop.

+`while`: used for looping.
+The statements inside this type of loop will continue to execute until the condition for the `while` loop evaluates to `FALSE` or a `break` statement is encountered.

 ### User Defined Structures
 `class`: used to define a new user-defined class - which is a collection of related attributes and methods that try to represent a real world situation.